TiagoGrosso/instagram-graph-api-lib/README.md

 ### Executing the requests

-After you get your request object, you can do one of two things:
+After you build your request object, you can do one of two things:

 #### Built-in execute() method